About Us

 Join our Team

-We are in the groundbreaking phase for our second classroom building.
-Please contact us to sponsor a classroom or nutrition garden or solar panel for our project.
+We are in the groundbreaking phase for our third classroom building.
+Please contact us to sponsor a classroom or nutrition garden or a desk.
 The Community Project: Ethiopia is working shoulder to shoulder with the local community, who have enthusiastically pledged their volunteer labor and formed a Community Development Committee to steer the project from the community’s perspective.
 Families are invested in the partnership from planning to implementation.

 Why?

-Because people need education for their children to build a future, community to support each other, raise their families, face hard times, share good ones, and grow strong.
+Because people need education for their children to build a future of opportunity, community to support each other, raise their families, face hard times, share good ones, and grow strong.
+Shoulder to shoulder we are growing knowledge-based courage to take action, through expanding skills in self sufficiency and innovation.

 What and Where?